matheus-prandini/Mario-AI-Framework-Generate-Dataset/README.md

 # Mario-AI-Framework-Generate-Dataset

 This project aims to automate the data generation process in the Super Mario Bros game implemented in the Mario AI Framework.
-The process has the flow shown below:
+Data can be collected through human agents or automatic agents.
+The process concerning automatic agents has the following flow:

 <img src="https://github.com/matheusprandini/Mario-AI-Framework-Generate-Dataset/blob/master/readmeImages/DataGenerationProcess.png" alt="alt text" width="600" height="600">